 For added durability, apply 1-2 coats of spray clear coat after painting.
 Since car bumpers are exposed to high-pressure water and soap during washes, a clear coat provides extra protection.
 When choosing a clear coat, consider the gloss level to match the bumper’s finish.

 - Do not use cellulose spray paint on plastic bumpers!
-Cellulose-based sprays shrink the plastic and cause it to fade.
+Cellulose-based sprays cause plastic to shrink and fade.

-- One 400 ml spray can covers approximately 1.5 to 2 m² in a single coat.
-If you have previous experience with spray painting, one can should be enough to apply two coats to both bumpers of a standard-sized car.
+- A 400 ml spray can covers approximately 1.5 to 2 m² with one coat.
+If you have prior spray painting experience, a 400 ml primer and 400 ml spray paint will be enough to paint two bumpers.

-- Some bumpers match the car’s color.
-If you want perfect color matching, find your car’s color code and have it custom mixed at an auto paint shop.
+- Some bumpers match the color of the car.
+If you want a perfect color match, find your vehicle’s color code and have it custom-mixed at an auto body shop.

 Frequently Asked Questions